How to grow chilli peppers from seeds

-Chillies come in a huge range of varieties, from mild to spicy, and as well as having a flash of vibrant colour in your veggie patch, the advantage to growing them yourself is the opportunity to have a choice not generally available in supermarkets.
+Chillies come in a huge range of varieties, from mild to spicy, and as well as having a flash of vibrant colour in your veggie patch.
+By growing chilli peppers yourself, you'll be able to grow an assortment of delicious chillies, with more choice than you'd typically find in supermarkets.

 Flowering season: From July